apnadkarni/blt/man/combomenu.rst

   **-acceleratorfont** *fontName*

     Specifies the font for the accelerator text.
-The default is "\*-Helvetica-Bold-R-Normal-\*-18-180-\*"
+The default is "{Sans Serif} 9".

   **-acceleratorforeground** *colorName*

     Specifies the color of the accelerator text.
 The default is "black".

   **-activeacceleratorforeground** *colorName*